 Scottish Communities Climate Action Network grew out of work initiated in 2010 by Simon Pepper and Rachel Nunn, looking at what was holding communities back from taking action on climate change.
 The Framework for Community Action on Climate Change identified 14 barriers to community action.

 Community groups represented at the 2011 Climate Challenge Fund Gathering agreed that there was a need for a community-led team to start to tackle these barriers.
-We formed the Steering Group for the Scottish Communities Climate Action Network – also known as Scottish Communities CAN.
+We formed the Steering Group for the Scottish Communities Climate Action Network – also known as Scottish Communities CAN or simply SCCAN.

-This page gives more information about the history of the Framework, and the steps that led to the creation of Scottish Communities CAN.
+This page gives more information about the history of the Framework, and the steps that led to the creation of SCCAN.

 Framework for Community Action on Climate Change